What is a fertility test?

 In this blog we offer our expert guidance on the seven different types of fertility tests for females.

 Tests to check your fertility status

-At CREATE you can either have a fertility test on its own, or you can have a scan and consultation in addition to the test.
+At CREATE you can either have a female fertility test on its own, or you can have a scan and consultation in addition to the test.
 Our doctors will be able to advise you if you may benefit from additional tests during your consultation.

 1. Female Fertility Test